I have already covered how to measure the frequency using input capture in STM32 in my previous tutorial.

 Captures the first Timestamp on the rising edge and stores it in the IC_Val1 variable.
 Once the value is successfully stored, the Polarity is now switched to the falling edge

-Second value is captured and stored in a variable called IC_Val2.
+Second Timestamp is captured on detecting the falling edge and stored in a variable called IC_Val2.
 After that the counter resets to 0 and the polarity switches back to the rising edge.

 The difference between the two captured values gives the pulse width of the signal.